-All development, where appropriate, must demonstrate that they do not increase flood risk within and adjacent to the Parish, through utilising best practice design and construction techniques/materials.
+All development must demonstrate that they have considered their impact on flood risk within and adjacent to the parish, through utilising best practice design and construction techniques/materials.

 Schemes which demonstrate an improvement in the overall levels of surface water runoff in the village will be looked on favourably.